 Egg Harbor Beach

-The Egg Harbor Beach is located a short walk from downtown.
-Known for its calm waters, kayak and stand-up paddleboard rentals are available.
+The Egg Harbor Beach is a sand beach located a short walk from downtown.
+Known for its calm and protected waters, kayak and stand-up paddleboard rentals are available.
+This beach has lots of services available and is a good all-around option.

 Whitefish Dunes Beach